-Interest is recognised on a time proportion basis that takes account of the effective yield on the asset.
+Interest is recognised on a time proportion basis at an effective interest rate that takes into account the yield on the asset.

+Share capital

-Share capital Ordinary shares
+Ordinary shares

 Ordinary shares are classified as equity.
 Incremental costs directly attributable to the issue of ordinary shares are recognised as a deduction from equity, net of any tax effects.